- Executive directors

 BSc Agriculture, University of Ghana; MA Banking and Finance, Finafrica Institute, Italy

-Mr. Andani was appointed as a director of Gold Fields on August 1, 2016.
-He is currently Chief Executive and Executive Director of Stanbic Bank Ghana; the Board Chairman of the Ghana CSIR (Council for Scientific & Industrial Research) and a director of SOS Villages Ghana and has held other corporate directorships in the past.
+Mr Andani is currently Chief Executive and Executive Director of Stanbic Bank Ghana; the Board Chairman of the Ghana CSIR (Council for Scientific and Industrial Research) and a director of SOS Villages Ghana and has held other corporate directorships in the past.

 MA Economics, Cambridge University